You Better Work!

 It’s not always easy to figure out what’s going on with a horse based on their works.
 Some trainers, such as Todd Pletcher, Steve Asmussen, Nick Zito and Bill Mott, tend to give all of their horses the same work every time.
 This makes it difficult for a handicapper to determine if there’s any improvement or regression.
 Fortunately there are a few times of year when one can avail themselves to extra-special information, the kind of information that unlocks a part of the puzzle that raw data alone could not.
 What is this extra-special puzzle unlocking information?
 It’s clocker’s reports!

-Clockers are the folks who officially time the workouts, and as the first-hand witness of the work, are able to tell a whole lot more than what you’re going to be able to derive from the above screen shots.
+Clockers are the folks who officially time the workouts, and as the first-hand witness of the work, are able to tell a whole lot more than you or I are going to be able to derive from the above screen shot.
 For example, did the horse have a work mate, (also referred to as working in company), did the horse have to be asked or did they work willingly?
 How was the gallop out?
 What were the splits?

-Elsewhere Keeneland provides free daily clocker reports on their site during their meetings.
+Keeneland provides free daily clocker reports on their site during their meetings and occasionally provide videos of workouts.
 Check your local or favorite track sites to see if they provide a clocker’s reports, and if they don’t it might not hurt to ask!

 Twitter Accounts that Post Workout Info